 Section 6.
 "Division" is used to refer to academic and administrative units within the University.
-When utilized in an administrative sense, "department" refers to units such as Library and Media

-Services, the Office of the Registrar, and Student Services.
+When utilized in an administrative sense, "department" refers to units such as Library and Media Services, the Office of the Registrar, and Student Services.
 Library and Media Services functions as an administrative department providing direct support for all aspects of the academic program.
 When utilized in an academic sense, "division" will refer to an academic unit which has been designated as being sufficiently large in terms of number of faculty assigned or sufficiently distinct in terms of academic mission to merit the assignment of a Chair such as Natural Science and Mathematics, Creative Arts, Business and Economics and Teacher Education.
-The term "department" when used in an academic sense will refer to an academic unit within a Division such as the Department of Art within the Division of Creative Arts.
-Because Library and Media Services staff are faculty members included in the bargaining unit, for the purpose of this contract Division will also refer to Library and Media Services.
+Because Library and Media Services staff are faculty members included in the bargaining unit, for the purposes of this contract Division will also refer to Library and Media Services.
+The term "department" or "program" when used in an academic sense will refer to an academic unit within a Division such as the Department of Art within the Division of Creative Arts or the Community Health Education program within the Division of Health and Exercise Science.
+Faculty members of academic units may designate a faculty member or members as a program coordinator/department head whose responsibilities may include representing the program or department at meetings at the Division, College or University level, preparing class schedules for upcoming academic terms, and other tasks related to representation of the program or department at the Division, College or University level.